TrevorKent/Python_Tips_And_Tricks/README.md

-# Python_Tips_And_Tricks
+# Python Resources For Writting Better Code

-10 Python Tips and Tricks For Writting Better Code
+Stuff I'm learning or have learned that I thought I would share.